 - The Toads’ Chorus (4′, six-part choir, difficult).
 English.
 Secular.
 Copies £1.50, PDF £25.

-- Also see “Three Memories of Kurdistan” at #choirsagainstracism, available for SSAATTBB.
+- Also see “Three Memories of Kurdistan” at #choirsagainstracism, available for SSAATTBB – this piece is free in return for a donation or political work to fight racism and prejudice.

 - The Lord’s Prayer – for SATB soloists and small SATB choir (could be done by two SATB solo quartets).
 Professional difficulty.
 Part of a Compline setting commissioned by St Mary’s Schola, Arlington, Virginia.
 PDF £30, single copies £2.50.